junxit/us-congress-bills-109/metadata.md

 - 2006-07-10 — Introduced in Senate
 - 2006-07-10 — Read twice and referred to the Committee on Environment and Public Works.
+- 2006-09-13 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2006-09-27 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+With written report No. 109-352.
+- 2006-09-27 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+With written report No. 109-352.
+- 2006-09-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 646.